Physical, emotional and digital protection while using home as office in times of COVID-19

 - If the internet connection is slow you may want to switch off your camera, pause other programs, mute the microphone and ask others to do same.
 If you share internet connection with others, you may ask them to reduce extensive use of internet for the duration of your call.

 - It it very tempting to multitask especially during a group calls.
 But you may very soon realise that you are lost in the meeting and other may feel this too.

 - If this is a new situation for you or you are using a new calling tool you may want to give yourself few extra minutes to learn and test it and get familiar with options like turning on/off the camera and the microphone, etc.

 - If possible prepare and test backup communication plan in case you will have trouble connecting with others.
 For example adding them to a Signal group so you can still text chat or troubleshoot problems on the call.
 Sometimes it helps to have an alternate browser installed on your computer or app on the phone to try connecting with those.

 If you would like to organise a webinar or online training, you can use tools outlined above in the group communication.
 Some of best practices include:

 - make sure that you know who is connected (if this is needed)

-- agree on ground-rules, like keeping cameras on/off, keeping microphone on/off when one does not speak, flagging when participants would like to speak, who will be chairing the meeting, who will be taking notes - where and how will those notes be written and then distributed, etc.
+- agree on ground-rules, like keeping cameras on/off, keeping microphone on/off when one does not speak, flagging when participants would like to speak, who will be chairing the meeting, who will take notes - where and how will those notes be written and then distributed, is it ok to take screenshots of a video call, is it ok to record the call, etc.